How to conduct a workplace-based CBD assessment

-In Competence by Design (CBD), clinical teachers make use of authentic clinical oversight activities to engage in the work based assessment of residents.
-Work based assessment is feasible in a busy clinical program, because of the fact that you are already giving your residents verbal feedback.
+In Competence by Design (CBD), clinical teachers make use of authentic clinical oversight activities to engage in the workplace-based assessment of residents.
+Workplace-based assessment (WBA) is feasible in a busy clinical program, because of the fact that you are already giving your residents verbal feedback.
 Now you just need to take a moment to document that feedback.

 - Tools and resources

 - Video (01:24) Introduction to competence committees

 - Competence Committees — Guidelines for the Terms of Reference

 - Competence Committees — Process and Procedures in Decision Making: A framework